-Equally, the government of Tanzania has set up its own delivery unit based on PEMANDU.
-Twenty people from Malaysia are seconded to the unit, which is jointly funded by the British Government, the United States, the Swedish and the World Bank.
+Equally, the government of Tanzania has set up its delivery unit based on PEMANDU.
+Twenty people from Malaysia are seconded to the unit, which is jointly funded by the British Government, the United States, the Swedish, and the World Bank.

 “In some areas, they run faster than us,” Jala says.
 In rural infrastructure, for example, “they delivered what it took us four years to do.”
 Delivery units can learn from one another, he believes, avoiding mistakes that others have made.

 PEMANDU is currently charting the way for Malaysia’s next phase of reform.
-The key, he says, it to build a culture of innovation and develoment.
+The key, he says, it to build a culture of innovation and development.

 “A large chunk of what we do in Malaysia is really about growing the market internally...we haven’t reached the level of South Korea, building our own Samsung,” Jala says “Post-2020 we have to learn how to innovate, to create products and services that can win in the international market”.

 It’s crucial that Malaysians focus on outcomes, and stop making excuses when they encounter obstacles “When people say the ecosystem is not conducive, therefore I am not [succesful], that’s absolute rubbish.
 It’s an excuse.
-People who are innovative don’t look for excuses.
+Innovative people don’t look for excuses.
 They look for winning ways to make sure their products are better than the competitors,” Idris said.